Shopify/liquid/basics/introduction.md

 ## Tags

-**Tags** create the logic and control flow for your templates.
+**Tags** create the logic and control flow for templates.
 They are denoted by curly braces and percent signs: `{% raw %}{%{% endraw %}` and `{% raw %}%}{% endraw %}`.

-Tag markup does not resolve to text.
-This means that you can assign variables and create conditionals and loops without showing any of the Liquid logic on the page.
+The markup used in tags does not produce any visible text.
+This means that you can assign variables and create conditions and loops without showing any of the Liquid logic on the page.

 ```liquid
 {% raw %}